 The doorbell rang a second time, and she sighed and dried her hands on her apron as she walked to the door.

 “Stevie!
 How nice to see you!
 You haven't been around for a while.
 Come along in.
 He's in his room, go straight up.”

 Cheered considerably by the arrival of Ray's oldest friend, she returned to her potatoes, hopeful that perhaps Stevie could restore her son's good humour, even if it meant more fart jokes at the dinner table.
 She listened for the clatter of shoes on the stairs as Stevie ran up them two at a time as was his wont.
 She heard nothing.
-She wondered if Stevie was depressed like Ray and promised herself to check the football results; perhaps their team was doing badly.
+Perhaps Stevie is depressed like Ray? she thought.
+She promised herself to check the football results, perhaps their team was doing badly.

 From the other side came a muffled cry: “Just push it, Mum.”

 He pushed and it swung open a few inches, the catch hadn't been engaged.
 He pushed further and the room was revealed, not exactly tidy but much more presentable than Stephen could remember seeing it before.
 Ray was lying on his bed in the middle of the room, and sat up, swung his legs off the side of the bed and looked away into the corner of the room when he saw that the intruder was Stevie, not his mother.

 “A friend.
 A good friend.”

 Ray choked.
 “I'm...
 I'm glad for you.”